The Story of Forget-Me-Not Baskets

 How do families receive a basket?

-Forget-Me-Not Baskets donates bereavement items for the hospitals to have on hand.
+Forget-Me-Not Baskets donates bereavement items in bulk, for the hospitals to have on hand.

 The nurses and staff deliver the bags and baskets and go through the items with the patients.

-If you would like to gift a basket to someone outside of our area served, you can purchase items through our HERE
+If you would like to gift a basket to someone outside of our area served, you can purchase items through our Online gift shop

-Can I have a basket or bag donated in memory of my baby or honor of a family/friends baby?
+Can I sponsor a basket in memory of a loved one?

 Established in 2007 From